statelesscode/nerd_dice/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/statelesscode/nerd_dice/issues.
+We welcome and encourage your participation in this open-source project.
+We welcome those of all backgrounds and abilities, but we refuse to adopt the Contributor Covenant for reasons outlined in [BURN_THE_CONTRIBUTOR_COVENANT_WITH_FIRE.md](https://github.com/statelesscode/nerd_dice/blob/master/BURN_THE_CONTRIBUTOR_COVENANT_WITH_FIRE.md)

 ## Unlicense, License, and Copyright